triwav/roku-test-automation/README.md

 At the heart of almost all requests internally is `getValueAtKeyPath`.
 It serves as your entry point from which you execute other requests but can also be used by itself to return a requested value. `args` takes two properties:

--   `base?: string` can be either `global` or `scene`.
+- `base?: string` can be either `global`, `scene`, `nodeRef` or `focusedNode`.
 If not supplied it defaults to `global`
 - `keyPath: string` builds off of the base and supplies the path to what you are interested in getting the value for.
 A simple example might be something like `AuthManager.isLoggedIn` which would let you check if a user is logged in or not.
 It can operate on much more than just keyed type fields though.

 Array's can access index positions `array.0.id`.
 Nodes can access their children `node.0.id` as well as find nodes with a given id `node.idOfChildNodeToInspect`.
 The [`getValueAtKeyPath` unit tests](https://github.com/triwav/roku-test-automation/blob/master/server/src/OnDeviceComponent.spec.ts#L14) provide a full list of what is possible for a key path.